 Doctor of Audiology (AuD)

-The accelerated AuD program of excellence prepares you to become an independent practitioner in private practice or in a medical clinic, hospital, or university setting.
-Alumni of our audiology training program are employed in a variety of settings, providing direct clinical service, supervising clinical practitioners and overseeing clinical service programs, or teaching clinical courses in university settings.
+The accelerated AuD program at Northwestern University prepares you to become an independent practitioner across a variety of healthcare settings including private practice, medical clinics, hospitals, or university settings.
+Alumni of our audiology-training program provide direct clinical service, supervise clinical practitioners, oversee clinical service programs, and teach clinical courses in university settings.
 Accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) and within a department ranked among the top in the nation by U.S. News & World Report, the AuD program prepares you to meet the challenges of audiologic practice today and tomorrow.

 The Doctor of Audiology (Au.D.) program at Northwestern University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 Anyone wishing to file a complaint with CAA can find instructions on how to do so here [pdf].